/

 Advisories

-Chainguard Image for whereabouts
+Chainguard Container for whereabouts

 Whereabouts is a simple IPAM (IP Address Management) solution for Kubernetes.
 To get more information about Whereabouts, please visit the official project repository.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/whereabouts:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Usage